Managing a Kubernetes Cluster Using Terraform

 Conclusion

-In this tutorial, we have seen how to make creating a GKE cluster an easy and especially reproducible task.
+In this tutorial, we have seen how to make creating a GKE cluster easy and incredibly reproducible.

-There are customizations you can add to your GKE cluster; some of them add hot updates without recreating a new cluster, and others require destroying and recreating a new cluster.
+You can add customizations to your GKE cluster; some add hot updates without recreating a new cluster, and others require destroying and recreating a new cluster.

 Combining the power of IaC and cloud computing is a good way to create a self-service for your developers.
-Adding a layer of configuration management to your template files allows you to have more control over your self-service infrastructure.
+Adding a configuration management layer to your template files allows you more control over your self-service infrastructure.

 If you're interested in using Prometheus to monitor your Kubernetes, check out our article HA Kubernetes Monitoring using Prometheus and Thanos for further reading.
-Also, jump onto our MetricFire free trial and start monitoring with Prometheus.
+Also, jump onto our MetricFire free trial and start monitoring with our Prometheus plugin.
 Feel free to book a demo and speak with us directly about your monitoring needs.

 You might also like other posts...